gireeshcse/gireeshcse.github.io/blog/containers/markdown/kubernetes_developers.md

 * Emulate production locally
 * Move from Docker Compose to Kubernetes
 * Create an end-to-end testing environment
-* To Ensure application scales properly
+* To ensure application scales properly
-* To Ensure secrets/config are working properly.
+* To ensure secrets/config are working properly.
 * Performance testing scenarios
 * Workload scenarios(CI/CD and more)
-* Learn how to leverage deployment options
+* Helps in learning how to leverage deployment options
-* Help DevOps create resources and solve problems
+* We can Help DevOps create resources and solve problems

 ## Running Locally